julzaza/wildwitchherbs/_posts/2025-07-01-wormwood-witchcraft-war.md

 In folk belief, war does not end when armies leave.
 It remains in the land, the body, and the dreams.

 Both wormwood and mugwort appear in traditions concerned with **disturbed sleep, prophetic dreams, and visions following trauma**.
-These plants were believed to force truth to the surface—not gently, but honestly.
+These plants were believed to force truth to the surface.
+They were not gentle, but honest.

 Dreamwork involving Artemisia was never recreational.
 It was diagnostic, ancestral, and often uncomfortable.